Skip to main content

 E ThreadId(2) // Thread #2 finishes the inner micropool::join call

-B ThreadId(2) // Thread #2 grabs and completes the background task; thread #1 will *never* execute this
+B ThreadId(2) // Thread #2 grabs and completes the background task; thread #1 should not execute this

 1. The outer call to join occurs on an external thread.
 With rayon, this call would simply block and the main thread would wait for pool threads to finish both halves of join.
 With micropool, the external thread helps.

-2. Because the calling thread always helps complete its work, progress on a synchronous task never stalls.
+2. Because the calling thread always helps complete its work, progress on a synchronous task does not stall.
 In contrast, if the rayon thread pool is saturated with tasks, the call to join might be long and unpredictable - the rayon workers would need to finish their current tasks first, even if those tasks are unrelated.

 5. According to Dennis Gustafsson, workers that spin while waiting for new tasks sometimes perform better than workers that sleep.
 When many short tasks are scheduled, the overhead of operating system calls for sleeping can outweight the wasted compute. micropool compensates for this by spinning threads before they sleep.